Death Bonds

 2. The life insurance can't be canceled by the insurance company after about 1 or 2 years unless the premium isn't paid.

-The main benefit besides the yield, advertised as being 8% to 10% or more, is that death bonds have no correlation to other investments.
+The main benefit besides the yield is that death bonds have no correlation to other investments.
 However, the yield depends on how long the people live — if long enough, then not only will there be no yield, but some, or all, of the principal may be lost.
-The yield = the payout amount minus the amount paid to the insured minus the premiums that need to be paid, and, of course, the costs of effecting the transaction.
+The yield = the payout amount minus the payment to the insured minus the premiums that need to be paid, and, of course, the costs of effecting the transaction.

-Much of the fraud in this area is from overly optimistic (for the investor) projections of the yield based on inaccurate life expectancies.
-Every premium that is paid reduces the yield.
+Much of the fraud in this area was from overly optimistic (for the investor) projections of the yield based on inaccurate life expectancies.
+Every premium paid reduces the yield.

 The disadvantages and risks of investing in death bonds include: